All about the Yoruba Religion (SANTERIA) Osha and Ifa

-Oshaeifa.com was born with the objective of disseminating truthful and quality information related to the Yoruba Religion especially the rule of Osha and Ifa.
-This with the purpose of instructing new and old believers of this beautiful religion.
+Oshaeifa.com was born with the objective of disseminating truthful and quality information related to the Yoruba Religion, especially the rule of Osha and Ifa.
+This in order to instruct new and old believers in this beautiful religion.

 What is Santeria?

-The so-called «Santeria” is the religion resulting from the syncretism carried out by the Africans who arrived in Cuba as a result of the slave trade during the discovery and colonization of the New World.
-For a long time this ancestral practice has been one of the most important in Cuba, even beyond the religious liturgy, undoubtedly, it has been a considerable influence in the formation of Cubanidad as such.
+The so-called «Santeria» It is the religion resulting from the syncretism carried out by the Africans who came to Cuba, a product of the slave trade during the discovery and colonization of the New World.
+For a long time this ancestral practice has been one of the most important in Cuba, even beyond the religious liturgy, without a doubt, it has been a considerable influence in the formation of Cubanidad as such.

-The origins of what today we call "Santeria” date back to the African continent of antiquity.
-The culture of the Nigerian region, more specifically in relation to the Yoruba people, who in spite of the process of adaptation to which the individuals were subjected when they found themselves in a different continent, with different characteristics, flora, fauna and other variants, preserved many of the basic characteristics of their ancestral traditions.
+The origins of what we now call "Santeria" go back to the ancient African continent.
+Detaching themselves from the culture belonging to the Nigerian region, more specifically in relation to the Yoruba people, which despite the adaptation process to which the individuals were subjected when being in a different continent, with characteristics, flora, fauna and other variants, conserved many of the basic characteristics of their ancestral traditions.

-Let’s remember that the Yorubas arrived thanks to the slave trade by the Spanish and Portuguese to the Caribbean islands between 1770 and 1840.
-Bringing with them only their faith and beliefs, after being torn away from their homeland, in a bloody manner, subjected to terrible inhuman conditions during transfers in totally overcrowded ships, where many of them died even during the trip due to the cruelty of the conditions.
+Let us remember that the Yorubas arrived thanks to the slave trade by the Spanish and Portuguese to the Caribbean islands between 1770 and 1840.
+Bringing with them only their faith and beliefs, after being torn from their homeland, in a bloody way, subjected to terrible inhuman conditions during transfers in totally overcrowded ships, where many of them died even during the trip due to the cruelty of the conditions.

-Before the indolent gaze of the colonizers and the Catholic religion that instead of ensuring a more humane treatment, took the opportunity to promote their religious culture, causing these individuals were forced to renounce the only thing they had left, their beliefs, seeing the need to adopt another religious dogma.
-However, the African refused to completely abandon his customs, after all, it was something he had so deeply rooted that not even the cruelest treatment could remove that essence from his heart.
+Before the indolent gaze of the colonizers and the Catholic religion that instead of ensuring a more humane treatment, I take the opportunity to promote their religious culture, causing these individuals to be forced to renounce the only thing that was left to them, their beliefs, seeing the need to adopt another religious dogma.
+However, the African refused to completely abandon his customs, after all, it was something he had so ingrained that not even the most cruel treatment could remove that essence from his heart.

 It is necessary to consider that the religious practice for the Yoruba goes beyond a simple belief.
-Their spiritual development is holistic in nature.
-Their beliefs govern their thinking, their actions, their social interaction, that is to say, their religious beliefs define their culture and the behavior of their society.
-It was almost impossible for them to detach themselves from these beliefs.
+His spiritual development is holistic in nature.
+Your beliefs govern your thinking, your actions, your social interaction, that is, your religious beliefs define your culture and the behavior of your society.
+Letting go of this was almost impossible.

-Thus, syncretism arose, which is nothing more than the fusion of several spiritual cultures that become one, giving rise to a new doctrine or religious practice.
-The Yoruba in Cuba, for example, created a new cult that remained as close as possible to their ancestral customs, but through a deep search for spiritual elements in common with the Catholic religion, they were able to identify their deities in the Catholic saints.
-It is from there that several saints and virgins are identified or related to the Yoruba pantheon.
+Thus, syncretism arises, which is nothing more than the fusion between several spiritual cultures that become one, giving rise to a new doctrine or religious practice.
+The Yoruba in Cuba, for example, created a new cult that remained as close to their ancestral customs as possible, but through a deep search for spiritual elements in common with the Catholic religion, they managed to identify their deities in the Catholic saints.
+It is from there that various saints and virgins are identified or related to the Yoruba pantheon.

-This fusion arises from the need to preserve their ancient religious beliefs, if they were not forced to abandon their faith, they would have kept their customs intact, however, this fact reveals the depth of their beliefs because even at the risk of mistreatment, torture, even at the risk of death, the Yoruba kept their faith intact.
+This fusion arises from the need to preserve their old religious beliefs, if they are not obliged to abandon their faith, they will surely keep their customs intact, however, this fact reveals the depth of their beliefs because even at the risk of abuse, torture Even at the risk of death, the Yoruba kept their faith intact.

-The Yoruba pantheon has the particularity of possessing a great number of deities, evidently this generated the need to find among the catholic saints many spiritualities that shared common characteristics with their spiritualities, in order to continue their worship through them.
-Thus, their gods and goddesses called Orisha took the name and form of such saints, in appearance but not in essence.
+The Yoruba pantheon has the particularity of having a large number of deities, evidently this generated the need to find among the Catholic saints many spiritualities that shared common characteristics with their spiritualities, in order to continue their worship through them.
+In this way, their gods and goddesses called Orisha took the name and form of such saints, in appearance but not in essence.
 On the other hand, the rituals, customs and beliefs that they brought from Africa did not change beyond the cases in which adaptation was necessary due to the lack of certain elements.
-A Cuban santero used to say: “Syncretism allows us to worship the Catholic saints on the altar, although the one we really see is the African god”.
+A Cuban santero said that: "Syncretism allows us to worship Catholic saints at the altar, although who we really see is the African god."

-That is why it is usual to relate the Orisha Orumila with Saint Francis of Assisi; Elegua with Saint Anthony; Oggun with Saint Peter; Oshosi with Saint Norberto; Obatala with the Virgin of Mercy; Oshun with the Virgin of Charity of Cobre; Oya with the Virgin of Candelaria and Yemaya with the Virgin of Regla, among others, which are part of the Yoruba or Santeria syncretism with the Catholic religion.
+That is why it is usual to relate the Orisha Orumila with San Francisco de Asis; to Elegua with San Antonio; to Oggun with San Pedro; to Oshosi with San Norberto; to Obatala with the Virgen de las Mercedes; Oshun with the Virgen de la Caridad del Cobre; Oya with the Virgen de la Candelaria and Yemaya with the Virgen de Regla, among others, who are part of the Yoruba or Santeria syncretism with the Catholic religion.

-It is important to point out that since the arrival of the Africans to America, the Catholic Church prohibited in all Latin America the religions that came from Africa, therefore, Santeria was forced to be exercised in secret during a long period of Cuban history, until the Church had no other alternative but to begin to tolerate the religious syncretism of the Afro-Cubans, when understanding that their culture was so deeply rooted that it was practically impossible to extinguish it.
+It is important to note that since the arrival of Africans to America, the Catholic Church banned religions that came from Africa throughout Latin America, therefore, Santeria was forced to be practiced in secret during a long period of Cuban history, until the Church was left with no alternative but to begin to tolerate the religious syncretism of Afro-Cubans, realizing that their culture was so ingrained that it was practically impossible to extinguish it.

 What is Santeria like?

-Santeria or the Rule of Osha worships a supreme God (Oloddumare) and a group of deities or Orishas, which make up the Yoruba pantheon.
-The priests consecrated in this cult are considered Iyawo (during the first year of consecration) and then "Olorisha", popularly known as santeros.
-When they have consecrated others they become "Iyalosha or Iyalorishas" (mother of saint or godmother) or "Babalosha or Babalorisha" (father of saint or godfather).
+In the Santeria or Rule of Osha a supreme God (Oloddumare) and a group of deities or Orishas are worshiped, which make up the Yoruba pantheon.
+The consecrated priests in this cult are considered Iyawo (during the first year of consecration) and then "Olorisha", popularly known as santeros.
+When they have consecrated other individuals they become "Iyalosha or Iyalorishas" (mother of saint or godmother) or "Babalosha or Babalorisha" (father of saint or godfather).

-The practice of Santeria has nothing to do with witchcraft as many detractors have made believe.
-Although it has mystical characteristics that can be used for both good and evil, its praxis simply responds to the ethics and values of the performing priest, as it happens in all religions of the world.
-The essence of this ancestral belief is based on harnessing the energies of the deities that are impregnated in the forces of nature to achieve the objectives for which each human being has come to earth.
+The practice of Santeria has nothing to do with witchcraft as many detractors have led you to believe.
+Although it possesses mystical characteristics that can be used for both good and evil, its praxis simply responds to the ethics and values of the performing priest, as happens in all the religions of the world.
+The essence of this ancestral belief is based on taking advantage of the energies of the deities that are impregnated in the forces of nature to achieve the objectives for which each human being has come to earth.

-Its ideology reveals that: to fulfill the destiny we chose before arriving to the earthly plane is the main mission of each individual, and the Orishas are ready to help us in that journey through certain magical rituals or from the advice provided by the different oracles that the yorubas have at their disposal.
-That is why Santeria is known as a religion in which ceremonies and sacrifices abound, due to the variety of offerings with which the Orishas are entertained to obtain their positive influence in the development of the lives of their followers.
+His ideology reveals that: fulfill the destiny we chose before reaching the earthly plane It is the main mission of each individual, and the Orishas are ready to help us in that journey through certain magical rituals or from the advice that is provided to us by the different oracles that the Yoruba have at their disposal.
+That is why Santeria is known as a religion in which ceremonials and sacrifices abound, motivated by the variety of offerings with which the Orishas are honored to obtain their positive influence on the development of the lives of their followers. .

-It is important to note that the practice of Santeria has spread to many countries in the world.
-An example of this is Mexico, where we can find a great variety of followers and initiates.
-There is also a wide commercial network related to these practices, mainly in the markets of Mexico City where it is common to find stores specialized in the sale of all the paraphernalia used in Santeria, such as tureens, necklaces, bracelets, candles, ornaments and other tools.
+Importantly the practice of Santeria has spread to many countries around the world.
+An example of this is Mexico, where we can find a wide variety of followers and initiates.
+There is also a wide commercial network related to these practices, mainly in the markets of Mexico City where it is common to find stores specializing in the sale of all the paraphernalia used in Santeria, such as: tureens, necklaces, bracelets, candles, ornaments and other tools.

-These commercial establishments commonly called “botánicas” also exist widely in Venezuela, where Santeria is a religion that enjoys great acceptance, conglomerating a strong number of followers and initiates since the 90's until today.
+These commercial establishments commonly called "botanicals" also exist widely in Venezuela, where Santeria is a religion that enjoys great acceptance, conglomerating a strong number of followers and initiates from the 90's to the present day.

-In the United States, in New York City or Miami, botanicas are in many places, even offering their services through all advertising media, even standing out more than other types of businesses and offering a wide range of religious articles.
+In the United States, in New York City or Miami, botanicals are in many places, even offering their services through all advertising media, even standing out more than other types of businesses and offering a wide range of religious articles. .

-It is evident that people tend to be attracted by the mystical and exotic veil that surrounds Santeria.
-In spite of the fact that many detractors have tried to discredit these millenary practices originating in primitive Africa, the term "Santeria or Santero" was originally used in a pejorative way to refer to individuals belonging to or descending from the Yoruba people, who practiced the rituals of their ancestral religion.
-It later became simply an adjective used to refer to the initiates and practitioners of the Afro-Cuban Osha and Ifa Rule.
+It is evident that people tend to be drawn to that mystical and exotic veil that surrounds Santeria.
+Despite the fact that many detractors have tried to discredit these ancient practices originating in the early African from its beginnings to the present day, in fact, the term "Santeria or Santero" was originally used in a pejorative way to refer to the individuals belonging to or descendants of the Yoruba people, who practiced the rituals of their ancestral religion.
+Later becoming simply an adjective used to refer to the initiates and practitioners of the Osha Rule and Afro-Cuban Ifa.

-Even so, its religious legacy managed to survive the ravages of time, beyond the subjugation experienced by its oldest practitioners when they were forced to arrive in America, becoming popular and spreading to unsuspected places, being also a fundamental part of the secular and cultural heritage transmitted and reproduced thanks to the arts, music and Afro-Caribbean culture.
+Even so, its religious legacy managed to survive the ravages of time, beyond the submission experienced by its oldest practitioners when they forcibly arrived in America, becoming popular and spreading to unsuspected places, being also a fundamental part of the transmitted secular and cultural heritage. and reproduced thanks to Afro-Caribbean arts, music and culture.

-In fact, just as Santeria emerged in Cuba, other spiritual variants inherited from African beliefs developed in Caribbean countries, such as voodoo in Haiti and the Dominican Republic, Macumba or Candombe in Brazil and Obeah in Jamaica, among others.
-Reaffirming once again, the African’s nature of not leaving behind his most deeply rooted essence.
+In fact, just as Santeria emerged in Cuba, in the same way, other spiritual variants inherited from African beliefs developed in Caribbean countries, such as: voodoo in Haiti and the Dominican Republic; the Macumba or the Candombe in Brazil and the Obeah in Jamaica, among others.
+Reaffirming once again, the nature of the African not to leave behind his most deeply rooted essence.